DHI/WaterBench-MIKE21HD-SouthernNorthSea/README.md

 ## Introduction

-This folder contains data for a simulation with the MIKE 21 Flow Model FM in the Øresund Strait between Denmark and Sweden.
-The solution is primarily driven by the surge component introduced at the two open boundaries (one in North and one in South).
-The meteorological forcings such as air pressure and wind have only a minor effect on the result.
-The tidal range of the area is 10-20 cm.
+This folder contains data for a simulation with the MIKE 21 Flow Model FM in the Southern part of the North Sea.
+The model setup and results of this repository is a downscaled and simplified version of the work performed by DHI for the Rijksdienst voor Ondernemend Nederland (RVO), where DHI offers predictions of metocean conditions in the UJmuiden Ver (IJB) Offshore Wind Farm Zone.
+You can read more about the work in the [blogpost here](https://www.dhigroup.com/projects/supporting-successful-dutch-offshore-wind-power-development) or the [scientific report](https://offshorewind.rvo.nl/file/download/bfa49f34-f894-4562-882f-eb1a8b7497e9/ijv_20231222-dhi-metocean-modelling.pdf).

 This repository contains the setup file, input data and observation data, as well as simulation result data.
 The simulation result data is available in Zenodo.
-The data supplied in this repository covers the period from 2014-01-01 to 2023-12-31.
+The data supplied in this repository covers the period from 2022-01-01 to 2023-12-31.
 There is a spin-up period, so it is recommended to remove the first 2 days of the result data.

 ## The MIKE 21 Flow Model FM

 MIKE 21 Flow Model FM is a modelling system based on a flexible mesh approach.
 The modelling system has been developed for applications within oceanographic, coastal and estuarine environments.
 The model is based on the numerical solution of the two-dimensional shallow water equations - the depth-integrated incompressible Reynolds averaged Navier-Stokes equations.
 More information can be found [in the documentation](https://manuals.mikepoweredbydhi.help/latest/Coast_and_Sea/MIKE_FM_HD_2D.pdf).

-The Øresund mesh consists of triangular elements in a higher resolution close to the coast than on deeper waters, and for each node a depth value is assigned by interpolating the EMODnet bathymetry data.
+The mesh consists of triangular elements in a higher resolution in the areas of interest, and for each node a depth value is assigned by interpolating the bathymetry data.
 The mesh is shown in the figure below.
-It consists of a total of 3320 elements covering the area of approximately 2000 $km^2$.
+It consists of a total of around 8000 elements covering the area of approximately XXX $km^2$.

 ![](figures/geometry.png)